KurtisC26/Projects/Stats Tracking Template/ReadMe.md

+<h2> Basketball Stats Tracking Template </h2>
+This is a template that allows custom stats tracking with an emphasis on play calling and team execution.
+The template can be modified for custom play calls, differenbt offensive variables or even defensive stats with some adjustments

 Example: https://kurtisc26.github.io/Stats-Tracking/

-This is a template that allows NCAA or NBA teams to track custom statistics.
-The index.html file is the main page containing the html form.

-The form can be adpated in order to track other metrics, specific plays as well as defensive statistics.

-With the output being a csv file, we can also run scripts for analysis.